libxsmm/libxsmm/documentation/libxsmm_samples.md

 In case of a multi-threaded benchmark, the timings represent a highly contended request (worst case).
 For thread-scaling, it can be observed that read-only accesses (code dispatch) stay roughly with a constant duration whereas write-accesses (code generation) are serialized and hence the duration scales linearly with the number of threads.

-The Fortran example (`dispatch.f`) could use `libxsmm_dmmdispatch` (or similar) like the C code (`dispatch.c`) but intentionally shows the lower-level dispatch interface `libxsmm_xmmdispatch` and also omits using the LIBXSMM module.
+The [Fortran example](https://github.com/hfp/libxsmm/blob/master/samples/utilities/dispatch/dispatch.f) (`dispatch.f`) could use `libxsmm_dmmdispatch` (or similar) like the C code (`dispatch.c`) but intentionally shows the lower-level dispatch interface `libxsmm_xmmdispatch` and also omits using the LIBXSMM module.
 Not using the module confirms: the same task can be achieved by relying only on FORTRAN&#160;77 language level.

-Further, another Fortran example about [user-data dispatch](libxsmm_aux.md#user-data-dispatch) is not exactly a benchmark.
+Further, another [Fortran example](https://github.com/hfp/libxsmm/blob/master/samples/utilities/dispatch/dispatch_udt.f) about [user-data dispatch](https://libxsmm.readthedocs.io/libxsmm_aux/#user-data-dispatch) is not exactly a benchmark.
 Dispatching user-data containing multiple kernels can obviously save multiple singular dispatches.
-The C interface is designed to follow the same flow as the Fortran language.
+The C interface for dispatching user-data is designed to follow the same flow as the Fortran interface.

 ## MHD Image I/O